aio-libs/aiohttp/docs/testing.rst

 But for :mod:`aiohttp.test_tools` the deprecation period could be reduced.

-Moreover we may break *backward compatibility* without *deprecation peroid* for some very strong reason.
+Moreover we may break *backward compatibility* without *deprecation period* for some very strong reason.

 The Test Client and Servers